DavidWells/isomorphic-react-example/README.md

 Shared JavaScript that runs on both the client & server.

-## What does Isomorphic JS solve?
+## What does it solve?
-JavaScript driven MVCs can take a second or two to load content on the page for users.
-This makes for a bad user experience.
+JavaScript driven MVCs (angular, ember, backbone, etc.) render on DOM load, this can be really really slowwwww and can make for a bad user experience.
+They also aren't indexable by search engines (without paying $$ for a third party service like https://prerender.io/).

+When you render JS on the server side you can solve these problems and more!

-Benefits:
+Isomorphic Javascript Benefits:
-* better overall user experience
+* Better overall user experience
-* search engine indexable
+* Search engine indexable
-* easier code maintenance
+* Easier code maintenance
-* free progressive enhancements
+* Free progressive enhancements

 ## Install Instructions